• Skip to primary navigation

 Walnuts – You’ll want to use walnut pieces or chopped walnuts.
 You can also use walnut halves and just pulse them in your food processor to create pieces.

-Whole wheat flour – I prefer to make breads and cakes with whole wheat flour to keep them a little healthier.
+Whole wheat flour – I prefer to make breads and cakes with whole wheat flour to keep them a little more wholesome.

-Coconut sugar – To sweeten the loaf and to add a little caramel colour and flavour.
+Coconut sugar – To sweeten the loaf and to add a little caramel colour and flavor.

 Almond milk – This helps create a moist and tender cake.
 You can use another type of nut or seed milk or even dairy milk (for a non-dairy-free cake).